github-user-en/PublicKB/AI/Computer Vision - Machine Vision/03-ModelBuilding/Computer Vision Models/CLIP, Dall-E.md

 ## CLIP Achievements
 1. It demonstrated that scaling a simple pre-training task is sufficient to achieve competitive zero-shot performance on a great variety of image classification datasets.
 CLIP models can be applied to nearly arbitrary visual classification tasks.
 	- The pre-training task it scales is that of image-caption association.
 Previously, this contrastive approach was adopted by ConVIRT, but was limited to the field of medical imaging.
-2. This approach helps OpenAI mitigate three critical weaknesses in the AI ecosystem:
-	1. Leveraging contrastive learning, the model learn 1 embedding representation for an object's  textual and visual representation.
+2. Leveraging contrastive learning, the model learn 1 embedding representation for an object's  textual and visual representation.
-	2. **Narrowness:** For example, an ImageNet model is good at predicting the 1000 ImageNet categories, but that’s all it can do “out of the box.”
-If we wish to perform any other task, an ML practitioner needs to build a new dataset, add an output head, and fine-tune the model.
-In contrast, CLIP can be adapted to perform a wide variety of visual classification tasks without needing additional training examples.
-To apply CLIP to a new task, all we need to do is “tell” CLIP’s text-encoder the names of the task’s visual concepts, and it will output a linear classifier of CLIP’s visual representations.
-The accuracy of this classifier is often competitive with fully supervised models.
-	3. This allows the model to generalize well over several benchmarks, which measure varied vision aspects.
+3. **Better generalizability of the zero-shot classifier:** The aforementioned approach (of learning 1 multi-modal embedding representation over thousands/millions of images) helps CLIP generalize well over several benchmarks, which measure varied vision aspects.
 For instance,
 		1. ObjectNet checks a model’s ability to recognize objects in many different poses and with many different backgrounds inside homes; while
 		2. ImageNet Rendition and ImageNet Sketch check a model’s ability to recognize more abstract depictions of objects.
+> [!info]
+> OpenAI conjectured that the previous classifiers suffered from poor generalizability because the models “cheat” by only optimizing for performance on the benchmark, much like a student who passed an exam by studying only the questions on past years’ exams.
+> To verify the “cheating hypothesis”, we also measure how CLIP’s performance changes when it is able to “study” for ImageNet.
+When a linear classifier is fitted on top of CLIP’s features, it improves CLIP’s accuracy on the ImageNet test set by almost 10%.
+However, this classifier does _no better_ on average across an evaluation suite of 7 other datasets measuring “robust” performance.[30](https://openai.com/index/clip/#citation-bottom-30)

-3. Gathering the data to train CLIP proved to be much simpler, since they uses an abundantly available source of supervision: the text paired with images found across the internet.
+4. OpenAI demonstrated that creating dataset for such a capable zero-shot classifier could be cheaper than previous efforts.
+They used an abundantly available source of supervision: the text paired with images found across the internet.
 As such, they didn't need human labelers to create this dataset, and dataset preparation proved to be cheap.
+	- In comparison, the ImageNet dataset, one of the largest efforts in this space, required over 25,000 workers to annotate 14 million images for 22,000 object categories.
+5. **CLIP is highly efficient:**

 ## CLIP Training approach
 1. OpenAI scraped the internet for images-text pairs.